About the New Semester

 Class and Examination Schedules

-We remain committed to a dual mode of teaching for UG and TPG courses in S1:
+We remain committed to a dual mode of teaching for UG and TPG courses:

 - Online: all courses, apart from a few exceptions requiring hands-on engagement, will be available online throughout the semester.
 (Faculties will issue separate guidance to their students about any required hands-on teaching.)